-The table top in birch veneer and trestles made of solid wood provide a stable and durable desk to work at.
+The table top in birch veneer and trestles made of solid wood provide a stable and durable desk to do your work.

-MITTBACK trestle has a tilt function that helps you get the comfort you need to unleash your creativity when you work from home or enjoy a hobby.
+MITTBACK trestle has a tilt function that helps you get the comfort you need to unleash your creativity when you work from home or enjoy a stovetopby.

 Plenty of room on the shelf under the trestle for your printer, books or papers.
 That keeps your table top clear so you have more room to work.